 ✅ What’s Included (Half Day Tour)

-🗣️ English-Speaking Guide: Knowledgeable local guide to share stories about Togakushi’s mythology, history, and cultural significance
+- English-Speaking Guide: Knowledgeable local guide sharing insights into mythology, history, and culture

-🏯 Shrine Visits: Explore Chusha (Middle Shrine) and approach the Okusha (Inner Shrine) area
+- Shrine Visits: Explore Chusha Shrine and approach the Okusha Shrine area

-🍜 Lunch: Enjoy a delicious handmade Togakushi soba meal at a locally loved restaurant
+- Lunch: Enjoy handmade Togakushi soba at a beloved local restaurant

-📸 Photography Assistance: Let your guide help capture stunning photos along the way
+- Photography Assistance: Let your guide help capture memorable moments

-🏯 Zenkoji Temple Visit: Guided visit to Nagano’s historic Zenkoji Temple before heading to Togakushi
+- Zenkoji Temple Visit: Optional visit to Nagano’s historic Zenkoji Temple

 ❌ What’s Not Included

-❌ Additional Transportation: Any transport outside of the tour scope (e.g., getting to Nagano Station)
+- Additional Transportation: Any transport outside the tour scope (e.g., getting to Nagano Station)

-❌ Ninja Museum Entrance Fee: Admission to the Togakure Ninpo Museum is not included
+- Ninja Museum Entrance Fee: Admission not included

 Whether you’re seeking a full-day adventure or a shorter escape, Togakushi Shrine tours promise an unforgettable journey through nature, culture, and tradition. 🌲✨